888Lucy888/WebFinalProject/README.md

 as well as checking their match history and purchases.

 Store:
-Here the user will be able to but clicks and suscriptions.
+Here the user will be able to buy clicks and subscriptions.

 Of course, their will be more subpages but these will be the main pages where the user will pass their time.